12 Tips to Take the Perfect Photos of Your Property

 10 – Highlight Your Curb Appeal

 Don’t forget to show your apartments’ exterior some love!
-Your renters want to be able to see what your complex map and the curb appeal have to offer just as much as they’re interested in the interior.
+Your renters want to be able to see more than just your complex map and they are interested in photos of the exterior areas just as much as they’re interested in the interior.
 If you have a rooftop deck, courtyard, or parking spaces you’d like to show off, make sure you include those.
-Unique elements only drive further interest in your listing.
+Unique elements create more interest in your listing.

 11 – Edit Carefully